Guerneville, California: 2010 census

-2000
+2000 census

 As of 2000, 90% of Guerneville residents spoke English as their primary language, while 10% did not.
 Of these, 6% spoke Spanish, 1% spoke Russian, 1% spoke French, 1% spoke German, 1% spoke Portuguese, less than 1% spoke "other West Germanic languages," Tagalog and Thai.

 Economy

 Tourism

 Guerneville includes a plaza in the town center with permanent chess tables, and small shops.
 A public beach area along the Russian River is used for fishing, swimming, boating, and sunbathing.

 LGBTQ+ community

 Guerneville is an LGBTQ+ vacation destination, and hosts an annual Russian River Pride Parade and Celebration.
 Guerneville also hosts a Women's Weekend in the summer, and hosts gay bear charity events for the LGBTQ+ community, including Lazy Bear Weekend in late July or early August, and Polar Bear Weekend in mid-January.
 Guerneville is also home to the Russian River Sisters of Perpetual Indulgence, a chapter of the Sisters of Perpetual Indulgence, which holds entertainment events in various venues along the Russian River, including monthly bingo games.

 There are several LGBT-friendly clubs and bars in Guerneville.